2018 American League Wild Card Game

 The 2018 American League Wild Card Game was a play-in game during Major League Baseball's (MLB) 2018 postseason contested between the American League's (AL) two wild card teams, the New York Yankees and the Oakland Athletics.
 The game took place at Yankee Stadium on October 3, starting at 8:08 pm EDT.
 The Yankees won, 7–2, and advanced to face the Boston Red Sox in the American League Division Series.
-As a result of sponsorship agreements with Hankook Tire, the game was formally known as the American League Wild Card Game presented by Hankook Tire.

-This game started a part of the postseason where TBS broadcast postseason games because of the Fox's contact holdout with Optimum.
+This game started a part of the postseason where TBS broadcast postseason games because of the Fox's contract holdout with Optimum.
 Said holdout would continue until the 2018 World Series.

 Background

 New York entered the game with a 100–62 record, while Oakland was 97–65.
 They met six times during the regular season, with each team winning three times.

 This was New York's seventh playoff appearance as a wild card team.
 Since MLB's addition of a second wild card team in 2012, the Yankees had previously appeared in two Wild Card Games, a loss in 2015 and a win in 2017.
 The Yankees' appearance represented the first time a 100-win team played in a Wild Card Game.
 The most recent time that a 100-win team had not won their division was the 2001 Athletics.

 This was Oakland's third playoff appearance as a wild card team.
 They had previously appeared in one Wild Card Game, a loss in 2014.

 This was the fourth time the Yankees and A's met in postseason play—the Yankees had won the three prior meetings: the 1981 ALCS (3–0), 2000 ALDS (3–2), and 2001 ALDS (3–2).